Rulemaking Sets MCLs for PFOA and PFOS

 For more information, visit the Bureau of Safe Drinking Water PFAS MCL Rule website.

 The Safe Drinking Water Program is charged with managing the federally delegated drinking water program and implements both the federal and state Safe Drinking Water Act and associated regulations.
-This program oversees permits, compliance, and operations as they pertain to public water systems across the Commonwealth, and works to take wells offline when concentrations of PFCs are found to exceed the HA.
+This program oversees permits, compliance, and operations as they pertain to public water systems across the Commonwealth.

 Statewide PFAS Sampling Plan

-DEP has announced a plan to sample public water supplies that have elevated potential for contamination, based on proximity to common sources of PFAS, such as military bases, fire training sites, landfills, and manufacturing facilities.
-The sampling plan will begin collecting information in May 2019, and the first planned phase will last approximately one year.
+DEP implemented a plan to sample public water supplies that have elevated potential for contamination, based on proximity to common sources of PFAS, such as military bases, fire training sites, landfills, and manufacturing facilities.
+The sampling plan collected information from May 2019 through March 2021 (with a temporary hiatus due to the COVID pandemic).

 State MCL Considerations

-- Determine whether the proposed MCL is technically feasible.
+- Determined whether the proposed MCL is technically feasible.

-- Determine any simultaneous compliance concerns or unintended consequences with the Safe Drinking Water regulations or other laws of this Commonwealth.
+- Determined any simultaneous compliance concerns or unintended consequences with the Safe Drinking Water regulations or other laws of this Commonwealth.

-- Ensure sufficient lab capacity and capability and maintain a state lab accreditation program for PFOA/PFOS.
+- Ensured sufficient lab capacity and capability and maintain a state lab accreditation program for PFOA/PFOS.
 Labs must be able to achieve detection and reporting limits that are below the proposed MCL.

-- Conduct a cost to benefit analysis to support a statewide standard.
+- Conducted a cost to benefit analysis to support a statewide standard.
 A state MCL would apply to all PWSs.
 All systems would be required to conduct routine compliance monitoring.
 And if levels were found above a state MCL, the system would be required to take any and all actions needed to return to compliance.
-These potential compliance costs would need to be quantified.
+These potential compliance costs must be quantified.

-- Develop the necessary justification for proposing a standard that is more stringent than EPA.
+- Developed the necessary justification for proposing a standard that is more stringent than EPA.